Lichborne/MSc-Project-2022/README.md

 # MSc-Project-2022
 Implementation and proofs related to the 2 qubit Grover's algorithm, and a general implementation of Grover's algorithm in QWire.

 Please note that a significant portion was written while learning the language framework, and so can be primitive in places.
+The reasoning behind many parts of the implementation is to do with and is explained in the thesis.
 Please see _Grover2QubitRotations.v_ for some resonably interesting proofs and especially _GroverGeneralImp.v_ for sufficiently adequately formulated code.

 Requires QWire, version as of June 2022. https://github.com/inQWIRE/QWIRE QWire relies on QuantumLib: https://github.com/inQWIRE/QuantumLib